Samaaro + Your CRM: Zero Integration Fee for Annual Sign-Ups Until 30 June, 2025

 Surveys/polls (e.g., via email or a dedicated landing page) can be used to get feedback about their experience while also inquiring about the content, speaker/engagement, and overall satisfaction with the event.
 It is helpful to know what you did well and what you could still improve on for future iterations.

-Write creative blog posts, social media updates, or email newsletters spotlighting the best parts of the meeting.
-Include great photos, quotes from presenters, and a few testimonials from attendees.
-This serves as a great reminder for attendees on the value received, also acts as a great hook for new attendees!
+Consider writing some engaging blog posts, social media posts, or email newsletters to promote the best parts of the meeting!
+Incorporate some excellent pictures from the event, include quotes from the presenters, and also a few testimonials from attendees.
+This will help, as it will be a great reminder to your attendees what value they received, as well as get new attendees engaged!

 Nurturing Leads: